sahahn/BPt/docs/options.rst

 Feat Selectors
 **************

-Different availible choices for the `feat_selector` parameter are shown below.
-`feat_selector` is accepted by :func:`Evaluate <ABCD_ML.ABCD_ML.ABCD_ML.Evaluate>` and :func:`Test <ABCD_ML.ABCD_ML.ABCD_ML.Test>`.
-The exact str indicator for each `feat_selector` is represented by the sub-heading (within "") The avaliable feat selectors are further broken down by which can work with different problem_types.
+Different base obj choices for the :class:`Feat_Selector<ABCD_ML.Feat_Selector>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") The avaliable feat selectors are further broken down by which can workwith different problem_types.
-Additionally, a link to the original feat selectors  documentation as well as the implemented parameter distributions are shown.
+Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.

 binary
 ======